solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     ) T
     ```

-    The resulting query plan is clearly much better than the previous one, as there is no more inter-distribution data movement involved.
+The resulting query plan is much better than the previous one, as there is no more inter-distribution data movement involved!

     ```xml
     <?xml version="1.0" encoding="utf-8"?>